araneeskhan/araneeskhan/README.md

 <a id="about"></a>
 ## 👨‍💻 About Me

-> *"Building digital experiences that solve real-world problems"*
+> *"Building **digital experiences** that solve **real-world problems**"*

 I'm a **passionate Full-Stack Developer** with expertise in building modern web and mobile applications.
-My journey in software development began with a curiosity about how websites work, which evolved into a deep passion for creating clean, efficient, and user-friendly solutions.
+My journey in software development began with a curiosity about how websites work, which evolved into a deep passion for creating **clean**, **efficient**, and **user-friendly** solutions.

-I specialize in both **frontend and backend technologies**, with expertise in React, React Native, Next.js and various database systems.
+I specialize in both **frontend and backend technologies**, with expertise in React, Next.js, Node.js, and various database systems.
 I'm constantly learning and adapting to new technologies to stay at the forefront of development.

 ---